 The Best Deals on Amazon – How Can They Be Used

 Xacto Pencil Sharpener: I have two of these in my classroom.
 One in the front and one in the back.
-Our space is already pretty tight, so if a student can avoid having an accident or tripping trying to reach one, two makes it easier.
+Our space is already pretty tight, so if a student can avoid having an accident or tripping while trying to reach one, two makes it easier.

 Westcott Blunt Scissors: These have been some of our favorite, longer-lasting scissors in the classroom.
-I also love the fun bright colors!
+I also love the fun, bright colors!

 Elmer's Gluesticks: Yes, it's the disappearing purple – but I don't always mind as long as it gets the job done.
-We use gluesticks way more than I ever thought we would, so having extra really pays off!
+We use gluesticks way more than I ever thought we would, so having extra pays off!

 Pencil Top Erasers: Yet again, another item we run out of frequently in my classroom.
-I'm not entirely sure if students are eating them but they can't get enough!
+I'm not entirely sure if students are eating them, but they can't get enough!
 I love the vibrant colors and variety.

-Scotch Heavy Duty Packing Tape: I use this in both my house and classroom.
+Scotch Heavy Duty Packing Tape: I use this in both my home and classroom.
 I always make sure I have a roll handy.
 I let students use it for projects, we hang items across the classroom, and we put things together using the tape.
-I have taught in several classrooms from Washington State all the way down to Georgia and this tape holds up the best without leaving a mess!
+I have taught in several classrooms from Washington State all the way down to Georgia, and this tape holds up the best without leaving a mess!

 PIN ME